apostrophecms-legacy/apostrophe-snippets/README.md

 ### Pushing our JavaScript and CSS assets to the browser

-Great, but how does our `main.js` file make it to the browser?
+Great, but how do our `editor.js` and `content.js` files make it to the browser?
 And what about the various templates that are instantiated on the browser side to display modals like "New Blog Post" and "Manage Blog Posts?"

 The answer is that the snippet module pushes them there for us:

+    self.pushAsset('script', 'editor');
+    self.pushAsset('stylesheet', 'editor');
-    self.pushAsset('script', 'main');
+    self.pushAsset('script', 'content');
-    self.pushAsset('stylesheet', 'main');
+    self.pushAsset('stylesheet', 'content');
     self.pushAsset('template', 'new');
     self.pushAsset('template', 'edit');
     self.pushAsset('template', 'manage');